-FAQ: VAAP Talking Points November 2024
+VAAP Talking Points On 2025 Preparation

 Key Points: Vermont's Role in Protecting Immigrants Amid Federal Shifts